lampajr/scip/README.md

 ### Function Invocation

-**The *InvokeFunction* Method**: This method is used to allow an external application to invoke a specific smart contract function.
+This category includes one single method, called ***InvokeFunction***, which is used to allow an external application to invoke a specific smart contract function.
 Figure 1 shows the steps taken by client application and gateway when this method is triggered: The client formulates an *InvokeFunction* request message (i) in according to the structure defined in table 1.

 <figure>
     <img src="invoke-steps-fig.png" width="600px">